-Introduction to Wheel Throwing! - 4 Session Workshop!
+Introduction to Wheel Throwing! - 4 Session Fall Workshop!

 $120.00

-Join us for Introduction to Wheel Throwing with Barb Mitchell — a four-week beginner pottery class held Thursday evenings from July 17 – Aug 7th at MADE in Johnstown.
+Join us for Introduction to Wheel Throwing with Barb Mitchell — a four-week beginner pottery class held Thursday evenings from Oct 2nd-Oct 23rd (6pm-9pm sessions) at MADE in Johnstown!
 In this hands-on course, you’ll learn the fundamentals of working with high fire clay on the pottery wheel, including shaping, trimming, and glazing your own ceramic pieces.
 No experience is necessary, and all materials, tools, and firings are included.
 Come ready to get messy, learn something new, and walk away with pottery you made yourself.

 Dates/Times: